mary-ext/tangled.sh-mirror/docs/hacking.md

 quite cumbersome.
 So the nix flake provides a `nixosConfiguration` to do so.

-To begin, head to `http://localhost:3000` in the browser and generate a knot secret.
-Replace the existing secret in `flake.nix` with the newly generated secret.
+To begin, head to `http://localhost:3000/knots` in the browser and generate a knot secret.
+Replace the existing secret in `nix/vm.nix` (`KNOT_SERVER_SECRET`) with the newly generated secret.

 You can now start a lightweight NixOS VM using `nixos-shell` like so: